Professional Service Bureau Debt Collection Harassment?

 Free Case Review, you will never be charged legal fees.
 We will respond within 15 minutes via text or email.

-Professional Service Bureau Phone Harassment?
+🚨Professional Service Bureau Debt Collection Harassment?

-Is Professional Service Bureau a Scam?
+⚠️Is Professional Service Bureau a Scam?

 According to the Better Business Bureau website, Professional Service Bureau has been in business for 47 years.
 There have been 4 complaints filed against PSB with the BBB.